AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise4/README.md

 &nbsp;
 **4.c)**
 The [answer to the question 4.c](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise4/ex4_c.md) write out the loss function *ℓ(θ)*, the NLL of the distribution, as a function of *θ*.
 Then, calculates the Hessian of the loss with respect to *θ*, and show that it is always PSD.
-This proofs that any GLM model is convex in its model parameters and thus have no local minima.
+This proves that any GLM model is convex in its model parameters and thus have no local minima.
 &nbsp;
 &nbsp;